 Student daily activities include, but are not limited to:

 - Rounding with the health care team on inpatient rotations

 - Documenting medication outcomes

 - Providing answers to formal and informal pharmacotherapy questions

-- Educating patients to improve transitions-in-care
+- Educating patients to improve transitions of care